google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 2. Inconsistent Data Collection Methods

-According to Saunders et al., consistency in data collection methods is vital to ensure valid and comparable results.
+According to Saunders et al., consistency in data collection methods is vital to ensuring valid and comparable results.

 3. Biased Analysis